bakedPotatoLord/CIMmerDown/README.md

 # CIMmer Down
 A project to control 2 drive 2 rev robotics spark ESCs from an arduino nano.

 Coming out of a desire to make use of obsolete parts used by FIRST robotics teams worldwide, we designed a low-cost open source electric longboard.
-Designed to be accessible to high-school students to build, using mostly 3d printed and COTS parts, this project aims to provide an interesting and fun entry into the world of RF electronics, motor control, urethane molding, and more.
+Designed to be accessible to high-school and college students to build, using mostly 3d printed and COTS parts, this project aims to provide an interesting and fun entry into the world of RF electronics, motor control, urethane molding, and more.

 Documentation/Development are not yet complete.
 Help is always appreciated.